GENERAL INFORMATION: 503-823-4000

 4. The adjustment is limited to the sanitary sewer user charge.

 D. Adjustments will be in the form of credits or additional charges to active utility accounts.
-The City may not issue refunds for billing adjustments unless approved by the Director.
+The Bureau may not issue refunds for billing adjustments unless approved by the Director.
 Refunds are chargeable to the Sewer System Operating Fund.

 E. Ratepayers who receive a back billing or a delayed billing will be offered the opportunity to pay the balance due over a set period based on current City collection policies.